ragul-kachiappan/ragul-django-cookie-cutter/README.md

 3. Best practices (some opinionated tribal knowledge)
 - [ ] How to structure the project
 - [ ] Gotcha's to avoid
+- [ ] Git workflow for multiple environments
+- [ ] How to solve certain issues (merge conflicts, migration blockers, etc)